Tour Art Studios in Park Rapids and Bemidji

 First City of Arts Studio Cruise-Bemidji Area

-The First City of Arts Studio Cruise, a self-guided tour October 19-21, features 25 Bemidji-area artisans in a 40-mile radius.
-Find custom wood furniture, jewelry, painting, wearable textile art, Norwegian folk art, photography, mosaic, and more.
+The First City of Arts Studio Cruise, a self-guided tour in late October, features 25 Bemidji-area artisans in a 40-mile radius.
+Find custom wood furniture, jewelry, painting, wearable textile art, Norwegian folk art, photography, mosaics and more.
 Several artists will present demonstrations to share their creative process with visitors.

 Organizers have mapped out three separate tours.
 One travels from west and north from Bemidji, passing through the Mississippi Headwaters State Forest.
 A shorter tour loops around numerous lakes, including Lake Bemidji.
 A third tour explores the countryside south of Bemidji and studios nestled in the woods.
 Studio Cruise road signs are posted to help you find your way along any or all of the routes, and maps are available at visitbemidji.com.